libavg/libavg/sphinxdoc/areanodes.rst

         .. py:attribute:: x

-            This is the horizontal position of the node's reference point relative to it's parent node.
+            This is the horizontal position of the node's reference point relative to its parent node.

         .. py:attribute:: y

-            This is the vertical position of the node's reference point relative to it's parent node.
+            This is the vertical position of the node's reference point relative to its parent node.

         .. py:attribute:: pos

-            This is the position of the node's reference point relative to it's parent node.
+            This is the position of the node's reference point relative to its parent node.

         .. py:attribute:: width